AdLibML/mcpserver/README.md

 # MCP Server

 A simple MCP (Model Context Protocol) server project implementing two services—**weather** and **math**—using FastAPI and Docker.
 This project deploys the MCP servers inside Docker containers, making them remotely accessible via a FastAPI app.
-An example agent (agent.py) is provided to query these servers.
+Whether you are deploying infrastructure locally or in the cloud, these MCP servers can be called by any external application (for example, Claude) without exposing your host machine.
+For added security, dockerizing the MCP servers is a best practice.

+In this example, the agent uses a local model Ollama deployed on port **11434** to process queries.

 ## Features

-- **Weather Server:** Provides weather lookup tools (get_weather, get_coordinates).
+- **Weather Server:** Provides weather lookup tools (`get_weather`, `get_coordinates`).
-- **Math Server:** Provides simple math tools (add, multiply).
+- **Math Server:** Provides simple math tools (`add`, `multiply`).
 - **FastAPI Integration:** Both MCP servers (implemented with FastMCP) are embedded inside a FastAPI application.
   - The FastAPI app specifies the host and port via uvicorn.
   - Routing is managed by the `register_mcp_router` function (located in `src/models/utils.py`), which mounts the necessary SSE endpoints.
-- **Remote Accessibility:** Deployed via Docker Compose, the servers’ endpoints can be accessed remotely (provided network and firewall settings allow it).
-- Supports both **local** mode (subprocess via stdio) for development and **production** mode (SSE over HTTP) for deployment.
-- Centralized logging for clear debugging insights.
+- **Remote Accessibility:** Deploy the MCP servers in Docker containers so they are accessible remotely by any client or external service (like Claude) without requiring local installation.
+- **Local and Remote Infrastructure:** This app is built for users deploying local or remote infrastructure.
+- **Local Model Example:** An example agent is provided that uses a locally deployed model Ollama running on port **11434**.
 - An example agent that connects to and queries the deployed servers.

 ## Requirements